Free Russia Foundation

-Free Russia Foundation (Фонд «Свободная Россия») is a non-profit organization established in 2014 in Washington, D.C., by a group of Russian emigrants.
+Free Russia Foundation (Фонд «Свободная Россия») is a non-profit organization established in 2014 in Washington, D.C., by Americans David Kramer and Natalia Arno and a British citizen Vladimir Kara-Murza.
 The foundation supports civil society, opposition politicians and human rights advocates, democratic reforms, and human rights in Russia.
 It also facilitates the integration of Russian emigrants into the international community and conducts research and analysis of the political situation in Russia.

 History

 The foundation was established amid the political crisis in Russia, which intensified after the annexation of Crimea in 2014 and the suppression of domestic opposition.
 The founders include members of the Russian diaspora, political émigrés, and activists concerned about the decline of political freedoms and democratic institutions in Russia.

-The foundation’s main offices are located in Washington, D.C., and Brussels, with branches in Tallinn, Berlin, Warsaw, Kyiv, Lviv, Tbilisi, and Vilnius.
+The foundation's main offices are located in Washington, D.C., and Brussels, with branches in Tallinn, Berlin, Warsaw, Kiev, Lvov, Tbilisi, and Vilnius.

-The foundation is funded through private donations, grants from international organizations, and charitable contributions, though the names of donors are not disclosed.
+The foundation is funded through private donations, grants from international organizations, and charitable contributions, though the names of donors are kept classified.
 Its annual budget is $2 million.